zohairahmedd/DeepEval-Project/readme.md

 ## Commands
 - cd into the directory with all files
-- run "pip3 install deepeval"
+- run "py -m pip3 install deepeval"
 - run "npm install"
 - run "npm run dev" and copy the "http://localhost:3000" into any browser